The Dayton Daily News has requested an interview with Schrader upon her arrival and official start as WSU’s seventh president.

 Schrader comes to Wright State as the school is at a financial crossroads.
 Earlier this month, WSU trustees approved more than $30.8 million in budget cuts.

 The school projected it would lay off around 57 employees while also eliminating its men’s and women’s swimming and diving teams, though those details are still in flux.

 RELATED: New WSU president faced criticism over changes at previous school

 At Missouri S&T, Schrader was credited with raising enrollment, increasing revenue, boosting minority and women faculty numbers and taming a tough budget situation.
-But, she also faced criticism for changes she made in Missouri and even rumblings for a vote of no confidence that never materialized.
+Officials have said they hope Schrader can bring the kind of skills she learned in Missouri and use them to boost Wright State.